-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-I-4: Non-Federal Matching Funds (3 of 3)

-c.
-Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one:

-None of the specified sources of funds contribute to the non-federal share of computable waiver costs

-The following source(s) are used Check each that applies:

-Health care-related taxes or fees
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability I -4 4: Non-Federal Matching Funds (3 of 3) make up tion Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes b) provider-related donations; and/or, (c) federal funds.
+Select one : None e of the specified sources of funds contribute to the non-federal share of computable waiver costs following source(s) are used ck each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail:

-Provider-related donations